Exquisite Cretan Grape Spoon Sweet

 Cretan Grapes

 Well, it’s about time to give table grape the status it deserves.
-Crete grows top quality grape varieties not just to drink also to eat!
+Crete grows top-quality grape varieties not just to drink but also to eat!
 Starting from the most common and spread grape Sultanina.

-However, and specially in the region of Heraklion, varieties such as the white Thompson Seedless, the red Crimson Seedless, and Autumn Pearl are just a few of the varieties that are cultivated on the island.
+However, especially in the region of Heraklion, varieties such as the white Thompson Seedless, the red Crimson Seedless, and the Autumn Pearl are just a few of the varieties that are cultivated on the island.

-Popular in Cretan cuisine, it has an amazing exceptional aroma resembling to wood, apple and even incense.
-It can be found in teas bu it is mainly used as a modifier of taste and aroma for homemade jams, and spoon sweet preserves.
+Popular in Cretan cuisine, it has an amazing exceptional aroma resembling wood, apple, and even incense.
+It can be found in teas but it is mainly used as a modifier of taste and aroma for homemade jams and spoon-sweet preserves.
 If you cannot find arbaroriza wherever it is you are, it can be easily replaced with apple juice.

 Greek Spoon Sweets